dret/lectures/tag-2019/README.md

 # Continuous Architecting: Architecture for Ecosystems

-Slides for The Architecture Gathering in Munich, Germany.
+Slides for [The Architecture Gathering](https://www.the-architecture-gathering.de/) 2019 in Munich, Germany.

 ## License